2025-2026 Academic Catalog

 c.
 Approved service learning experience

 d.
-Approved Contextual Course Course taught in English.
+Approved Contextual Course.
 3

 No credit is awarded through the proficiency examination.
 The range of semester hours to complete the L2 requirement in Arabic, Chinese and Hindi is zero to twelve.